5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 We know the last thing you want to do is come off as inauthentic.
 If you’re trying to wedge your brand into messaging that really doesn’t align, your ad campaign will suffer.

 Look at Gillette’s “First Shave” campaign (which we talk about below).
 This is a message that is story-centered and aligned with who Gillette is as a brand.
-They aren’t trying to encroach into a wheelhouse where they’re not experts, but rather, the focus is on the stories that have been told about moments in growth and transition that are usually not inclusive of trans folks.
+They aren’t trying to encroach on a wheelhouse where they’re not experts, but rather, the focus is on the stories that have been told about moments in growth and transition that are usually not inclusive of trans folks.

 This is a campaign that also sends a loud message, “Everyone should feel comfortable using our products.”
 It’s allyship.